jmvanel/semantic_forms/doc/en/install.md

 ## Managing multi administrators site

 Currently, all compiled stuff (target/ directories made by SBT) for `semantic_forms` amounts to 500 Mbytes.
 The unzipped `semantic_forms` distribution amounts to 120 Mbytes.
+There also 800 Mbytes in $HOME/.ivy2/ , the local Ivy depot used by SBT.
-So it makes sense to share this among several administrators, each managing a different server on a different port.
+So it makes sense to share all this among several administrators, each managing a different server on a different port.

 So, for multiple administrators sharing usage: do this just once
 - change DEPLOY variable in update_server.sh
-- create a Linux group sf for sharing, and 2 shared directories:
+- create a Linux group sf for sharing, and 3 shared directories:
 ```shell
 sudo addgroup sf
 groups